Shadow dependent phenomenology framework for rotating black hole metric: Introduction

-In parallel with these macroscopic geometric probes is the localized, semiclassical regime of black hole thermodynamics \cite{Kim:2024hls, Visser:1992qh}.
+In parallel with macroscopic geometric probes is the localized semiclassical regime of black hole thermodynamics \cite{Kim:2024hls, Visser:1992qh}.
 The discovery of Hawking radiation established that event horizons emit a thermal spectrum characterized by the Hawking temperature $T_H$ and possess a macroscopic information capacity defined by the Bekenstein-Hawking entropy $S$ \cite{Bellucci:2010zm, Halder:2023adw}.
-Despite its profound theoretical importance, the standard thermodynamic formalism suffers from a critical phenomenological disconnect where the variables such as $T_H$ and $S$ are conventionally expressed as explicit functions of the unobservable bare mass and the coordinate-dependent event-horizon radius $r_h$ \cite{Halder:2023adw, Wang:2025msi, Liu:2025dhl}.
+The standard thermodynamic formalism suffers from a phenomenological disconnect where the variables $T_H$ and $S$ are conventionally expressed as explicit functions of the unobservable bare mass $M$ and the coordinate-dependent event-horizon radius $r_h$ \cite{Halder:2023adw, Wang:2025msi, Liu:2025dhl}.
 Consequently, the quantum thermodynamic state remains mathematically isolated from the direct optical observables accessible to modern interferometry.

-The paper aims to bridge the gap between phenomenological isolation by establishing an analytical duality that links the strong-field optical boundary, the weak-field topological deflection, and the semiclassical thermodynamic state.
-We propose a mathematical framework that elevates the asymptotic optical shadow radius $R_s$ from a mere downstream output of the metric into the central, unifying phenomenological variable.
-By applying a non-degenerate inverse diffeomorphic mapping, we systematically decouple the fundamental spacetime observables from the intrinsic mass parameter \cite{bamonti2026canonical, Goeller:2022rsx, maitra2021diffeomorphism}.
-The approach allows us to formulate both the weak deflection angle and the thermodynamic variables shadow-dependent functions of the observationally constrained shadow boundary.
+The paper aims to resolve this degeneracy and bridge the gap of phenomenological isolation by establishing an analytical duality that links the strong-field optical boundary, the weak-field topological deflection, and the semiclassical thermodynamic state.
+The goal of the transformation is not to erase or ignore spin or modified parameters.
+Rather, the objective is to map the entire parameter space to isolate these extra fields.
+By doing so, we anchor the macroscopic geometric scale directly to an empirical reference boundary provided by the Event Horizon Telescope data.
+We propose a mathematical framework that elevates the asymptotic optical shadow radius $R_s$ from a downstream output of the metric into the central unifying phenomenological variable.
+We define an inverse diffeomorphic mapping from the traditional parameter space to the new phenomenological space.
+The transformation is governed by a non-vanishing Jacobian determinant $J$,

+By applying this non-degenerate mapping, we systematically decouple the fundamental spacetime observables from the intrinsic mass parameter \cite{bamonti2026canonical, Goeller:2022rsx, maitra2021diffeomorphism}.
+The operational novelty of this framework serves as a tool for clean parameter extraction.
+By shifting coordinates to the observed shadow radius, subsequent variations in weak lensing or Hawking states are decoupled from mass uncertainty.
+This approach allows us to formulate both the weak deflection angle and the thermodynamic variables as shadow-dependent functions of the observationally constrained boundary.